-Do you start your day by checking your email or browsing a favourite website?
-If so, you should consider setting those sites as your start-up pages.
+Do you start your day by checking your email or browsing a favorite website?
+If so, you should consider setting those sites as your startup pages.
 Startup pages open automatically every time you open the browser.

 - Click the icon on the browser toolbar.

 - Select Settings.
-If you’re using a Chrome device, click Show advanced settings at the bottom of the page.
+If you're using a Chromebook, click Show advanced settings at the bottom of the page.

-- In the “On startup” section, choose the options below:
+- In the "On startup" section, choose an option below:

 - Open a New Tab page: A New Tab page will open up when you first launch Chrome.

-- Continue where I left off: See pages that were open at the end of your last browsing session.
+- Continue where you left off: See pages that were open at the end of your last browsing session.
 Chrome will also restore your browsing data and session cookies.
 Session cookies are the information that websites can use to keep you logged into sites such as Gmail.
-This can save you time from logging into your favourite sites every time after you’ve restarted Chrome.
-However, it’s recommended that you log out of websites when you’re using a public or shared computer.
+This can save you time from logging into your favorite sites every time after you've restarted Chrome.
+However, it’s recommended that you logout of websites when you’re using a public or shared computer.

 If you’d like Chrome to reopen all your pages but discard session cookies and other site data, go to Settings > Show advanced settings > Content settings > Keep local data only until I quit my browser.